 The Mozilla Fellowships for Science present a unique opportunity for researchers who want to influence the future of open science and data sharing within their communities.

-Throughout their fellowship year, chosen fellows will receive training and support from Mozilla to hone their skills around open source, data sharing, open science policy and licensing.
-They will also craft code, curriculum and other learning resources that help their local communities learn open data practices, and teach forward to their peers.
+Throughout their fellowship term, chosen fellows will receive training and support from Mozilla to hone their skills around open source, data sharing, open science policy and licensing.
+They will also craft code, curriculum and other learning resources that help their local communities learn open data practices, and teach their institutional peers.

-champion change within their university around open source and data sharing,
+champion change within their university or other institution around open source and data sharing,

 create code, curriculum and other learning resources that help others learn open science practices,

-participate in Mozilla workweeks, trainings and community events (MozFest, code sprints, Working Open Workshops, etc.),
+participate in Mozilla workweeks, trainings and community events (MozFest, Global Sprint, Working Open Workshops, etc.),

 serve as mentors and leaders within their communities,